 To do so, the present investigation will use data from the Adolescent Brain Cognitive Development (ABCD) Study, an attractive data source due to its large sample size, demographically diverse subject pool, and extensive data collection.

-The proposed stress-sensitivity PRS is unique in that it is experimentally derived, whereas PRS are typically created based on summary statistics from large GWAS.
-This standard approach is well-established, and prior work using data from the ABCD Study has identified significant relationships between psychopathology and PRS for a wide variety of disorders including panic disorder, schizophrenia, MDD, ADHD, and externalizing disorders (Lahey et al., 2024; Qiu & Liu, 2023; Teeuw et al., 2023; Wainberg et al., 2022).
+The proposed stress-sensitivity PRS is unique in that it captures experimentally derived genetic-based sensitivity to cortisol, specifically (?), whereas PRS are typically created based on summary statistics from large GWAS, agnostic to mediating biological pathways This standard approach is well-established, and prior work using data from the ABCD Study has identified significant relationships between psychopathology and PRS for a wide variety of disorders including panic disorder, schizophrenia, MDD, ADHD, and externalizing disorders (Lahey et al., 2024; Qiu & Liu, 2023; Teeuw et al., 2023; Wainberg et al., 2022).
 However, PRS created based on GWAS summary statistics rely on associations between genetic variants and the target trait which can make it difficult to identify causal variants and their associated underlying mechanisms.
 The stress-sensitivity PRS capitalizes on results of an experimental manipulation, thus illuminating a mechanistic pathway between the identified variants (SNP-DREs) and outcomes significantly associated with the PRS.
 The second research question in this study compares the experimentally-derived stress-sensitivity PRS and standard, GWAS-derived PRS.
 RQ2: How does the variance in psychiatric diagnoses or symptoms of psychopathology explained by an experimentally-derived stress-sensitivity PRS compare to that explained by PRS for psychiatric disorders calculated based on GWAS summary statistics?

 In addition to genetic influences on stress-related psychiatric disorders, there is strong evidence for the role of social and environmental stress exposure in the development of psychopathology.
 Likelihood of developing a psychiatric disorder increases as exposure to adversity increases, and children exposed to adverse experiences are approximately twice as likely to develop a mental disorder compared to unexposed peers (McLaughlin et al., 2019).
-One common method of quantifying stress exposure is cumulative adverse event measures such as the Adverse Childhood Experiences Questionnaire (ACE-Q), the Life Events Scale (LES), or the PTSD module within the computerized Kiddie Schedule for Affective Disorders and Schizophrenia (KSADS-COMP) (Felitti et al., 1998; Tiet et al., 1998; Townsend et al., 2020).
-These cumulative measures sum the number of stressful experiences to which an individual has been exposed.
+Stress exposure is often assessed using self-report or interview based measures such as the Adverse Childhood Experiences Questionnaire (ACE-Q), the Life Events Scale (LES), or the PTSD module of the Kiddie Schedule for Affective Disorders and Schizophrenia (Felitti et al., 1998; Tiet et al., 1998; Townsend et al., 2020).
+Frequently, the number of stressful experiences to which an individual has been exposed is summed to generate a measure of cumulative stress exposure.
 While the specific types of adverse events identified in each measure vary, cumulative adverse event scores are generally associated with increased psychopathology.
 Higher scores on the ACE-Q were linked to increased levels of depression, drug abuse and alcoholism, and suicide attempts (Felitti et al., 1998).
 Increased negative lifetime event exposure quantified in the ABCD Study by the LES was associated with increased emotion-driven impulsivity, psychotic-like experiences, and externalizing and internalizing symptoms (Barnhart et al., 2022; Karcher et al., 2022; Weiss et al., 2023).
-Finally, exposure to larger numbers of potentially traumatic events as measured with the KSADS-COMP PTSD module tended to increase risk for depression, anxiety, PTSD, oppositional defiant disorder, conduct disorder, attention-deficit hyperactivity disorder (ADHD), and suicidality (Thompson et al., 2022).
+Finally, exposure to larger numbers of potentially traumatic events as measured with the KSADS PTSD module tended to increase risk for depression, anxiety, PTSD, oppositional defiant disorder, conduct disorder, attention-deficit hyperactivity disorder (ADHD), and suicidality (Thompson et al., 2022).